BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/working with MAP/defaults customer.md

 If one of the attachments does not fit, you can simply remove them as usual, via the 3 dots and **"delete"**.

-Using the Mail Attachment Plus APP does not prevent you from using the attachment functionality of the standard.
+Using the Mail Attachment Plus App does not prevent you from using the attachment functionality of the standard.
 You can still add more attachments via the menu bar under **"Attach file"**.
 With a click on **"Manage"** -> **"Attach file"** this is also possible.

 ![](images/apps/attachmentdialogcustomerchange.PNG)